zdefne-usgs/terriajs-dive/README.md

 ### GPX Track on 3D Terrian
-GPX track from a hike uploaded to github and then added via "Add Data=>Add Web Data": https://gamone.whoi.edu/terriajs/#share=g-0ce1a319a714784bd0aa47671021d676 (On mobile devices, try clicking on "Map=>3D Terrain" and using two-finger gestures to manipulate the 3D view!)
+GPX track from a hike uploaded to github and then added via "Add Data=>Add Web Data":

+https://gamone.whoi.edu/terriajs/#share=g-0ce1a319a714784bd0aa47671021d676

+Note: On mobile devices, try clicking on "Map=>3D Terrain" and using two-finger gestures to manipulate the 3D view!